JustPark Parking Charge Notice

 Can I check a JustPark parking charge notice myself?

 Yes.
 You have the right to check a JustPark parking charge notice.
-A properly structured challenge citing specific defects is far more effective than a generic complaint.
-Parking Mate AI helps you identify those defects.
+A properly structured document citing specific defects is far more effective than a generic complaint.
+Parking Mate UK helps you identify those defects.

-What defects does Parking Mate AI check on a JustPark parking charge notice?
+What defects does Parking Mate UK check on a JustPark parking charge notice?

 Should I pay a JustPark parking charge notice straight away?